Aberdeen Beach and Queens Links

-Aberdeen Beach and Queens Links is located in Aberdeen, Scotland.
-The beach itself is famous for its golden sand and its long curved length between Aberdeen Harbour and the River Don's mouth.
+Aberdeen Beach and Queens Links is a coastal area in Aberdeen, Scotland, comprising a sandy beach and the adjacent public park known as Queens Links.
+The beach extends in a broad curve between Aberdeen Harbour and the mouth of the River Don.

-The beach suffers from significant erosion of the sand so there are distinctive groyne or walls, to help keep the sand in place.
-The beach is popular with walkers, surfers and windsurfers.

-Recently in an expensive million pound operation, sand was taken by ship from further down the coast to the south of Aberdeen and sprayed on the beach to replace some of the lost sand.
-Rocks were then placed in a v-shape formation to try to prevent erosion, much like the groyne.
+The beach experiences ongoing coastal erosion and is protected by a series of groynes designed to retain sand.
+It is a popular location for walking and water sports, including surfing and windsurfing.

+In the early 21st century, sections of the beach underwent a large-scale sand replenishment programme, during which sand was transported by ship from sites further south along the coast and deposited on the beach.
+Rock armour was also installed in V-shaped formations offshore as part of wider coastal erosion management measures.

-The actual park area is called Queens Links and takes the form of a large grassy area parallel to the beach.
-It is popular with many people and often kite-boarders can be seen taking advantage of the strong sea winds.
-There is a public golf course, the Kings Links.
+The parkland element of the area is known as Queens Links and consists of a large open grassy space running parallel to the shoreline.
+It is used for informal recreation and outdoor activities, including kite sports during periods of strong coastal winds.
+A public golf course, Kings Links, is also located within the park.

 History

-An indoor baths, or bathing station, was located here opposite the Beach Ballroom.
-It operated from 1898 to 1972 and was subsequently demolished.
+An indoor bathing station, known as the Beach Baths, was located opposite the Beach Ballroom.
+Designed by the city architect John Rust, it opened in 1898 and remained in operation until 1972, after which the building was demolished.

 Attractions

-Queens Links Leisure Park is situated in the area and contains several shops, restaurants, and a 9-screen Cineworld cinema (originally branded under Virgin Cinemas).
+Queens Links Leisure Park is located within the area and includes shops, restaurants, and a 9-screen Cineworld cinema, which originally opened under the Virgin Cinemas brand.
 Adjacent to the leisure park is Codona's Amusement Park.

-Further north along the boulevard is the Beach Ballroom and the adjacent Beach Leisure Centre, which contains a swimming pool, and the Linx Ice Arena.
-The area is also home to Transition Extreme.
+Further north along the boulevard are several venues, including the Beach Ballroom, the adjoining Beach Leisure Centre with swimming facilities, and the Linx Ice Arena.
+The area is also home to the outdoor sports facility Transition Extreme.

-The Beach Boulevard retail park is located here.
+The Beach Boulevard retail park is also situated within the area.
 It was purchased from Abrdn by Realty Income in February 2022.

 Transportation

 Aberdeen Corporation Tramways previously operated a line to the Queen's Links.
 The area is now accessible by bus.
-Previously, the beach, Footdee, and the retail park were served by a loop on route 15.
-In July 2022, bus routes were changed such that the beach and Footdee are no longer served by bus.
+Previously, the beach, Footdee, and the retail park were served by a loop on route 15; however, changes to bus routes in July 2022 meant that the beach and Footdee were no longer served.
 Route 13 now calls at the Beach Retail Park.

 The Beach Esplanade runs along the coast from Queen's Links in the south to Kings Street in the north.
 In August 2020, a cycle lane was installed on the beach esplanade with funding from the Scottish Government's Spaces for People initiative.
 However, Aberdeen City Council removed the cycle lane in December 2020.